Engagement guide · v2026.1

 Two-page service agreement.
 Your template fine

-IP & code ownership
+IP & deliverables

-All code and IP transfer on final payment
+Deliverables transfer to you on final payment

 NDA